akuity/kargo-render/docs/docs/20-rendered-branches.md

   and [GitHub Actions](https://github.com/features/actions), to implement suitable policies and workflows _on a per-environment basis_.

-Despite its many advantages, the rendered YAML branches pattern can be onerous to implement because it requires additional automation to effectively "promote" changes made to your main branch into a given environment by rendering configuration into the corresponding branch.
-Bookkeeper's singular goal is to answer those difficulties with an intuitive and opinionated (yet sensible) tool that puts the benefits of the rendered YAML branches pattern easily within reach for all GitOps practitioners.
+Despite its many advantages, the rendered branches pattern can be onerous to implement because it requires additional automation to effectively "promote" changes made to your main branch into a given environment by rendering configuration into the corresponding branch.
+Bookkeeper's singular goal is to answer those difficulties with an intuitive and opinionated (yet sensible) tool that puts the benefits of the rendered branches pattern easily within reach for all GitOps practitioners.